 Sometimes it’s just a few extra dashes of salt and/or black pepper and it all comes alive.

-Leftovers keep very well and can be reheated the next day, so if you’re cooking for less people that’s not a problem at all!
+Leftovers keep very well in a covered container in the fridge for 4-5 days.
+You can reheat in the microwave or on the stove.
+So if you’re cooking for less people that’s not a problem at all!

 - 1 tsp Crushed Garlic

 - 4 Large Leeks white and light green parts only, chopped

 - 1 tsp Dried Rosemary

 - ½ tsp Ground Coriander